-- 1. Turn the AC Power Switch ON (I = ON, 0 = OFF). - 2.
+- Turn the AC Power Switch ON (I = ON, 0 = OFF). - 2.
 The Graco logo will display while the system initializes, followed by the Home screen. - 3.
-Press the Start key .
-The system status will change from "System Off" to "Startup."
+Press the Start key will change from "System Off" to "Startup."
 Once the pumps are powered and are in the Home position, the system status will change from "Startup" to "Standby."

-Figure 12 Power Switch
+Figure 10 Power Switch